 At roundabouts get off your cycle and walk on the pavement or verge if you feel unsafe.
-If you decide to ride round, you should give way to traffic coming from your right.
-You should signal right to show that you are continuing round the roundabout.
+If you decide to ride round, you should give way to traffic coming from your right, and keep to the left hand lane.
+Be aware that drivers might not easily see you.